telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     we ensure that registration IDs are unique and that queries by registration IDs will be very fast (as there is an automatic default index in \_id).
--   **format**: the format to use to send forwarded request.
-Possible value by the time being is only **JSON** (meaning NGSIv1 format), although this may change in the future (see [issue about NGSIv2-based forwarding](https://github.com/telefonicaid/fiware-orion/issues/3068)).
+-   **format**: the format to use to send forwarded requests.
+The only accepted value for now is **JSON** (meaning NGSIv1 format), although this may change in the future (see [issue about NGSIv2-based forwarding](https://github.com/telefonicaid/fiware-orion/issues/3068)).
 -   **servicePath**: related with [the service path](../user/service_path.md) functionality.
 -   **status** (optional): either `active` (for active registrations) or `inactive` (for inactive registrations).
-    If not included, registration is considered active.
+    The default status (i.e. if the document omits this field) is "active".
 -   **description** (optional): a free text string describing the registration.
 Maximum length is 1024.
 -   **expiration**: this is the timestamp for which the registration expires.
 The expiration is calculated using the